 How to control access to garden style apartments

 Garden style apartments are usually located on the ground level, which makes them more accessible to unauthorized visitors, and more susceptible to break-ins.
-As a result, garden style apartments require an effective access control solution.
+As a result, garden apartments require an effective and tamper-resistant access control solution.

 To maintain security at a garden style apartment, consider fencing off the property and installing a video intercom system at the front gate.